mountaincharlie/project-one-rock-climbing/README.md

 ## Testing [**to complete**]
 ---
+Done:
 * html & css validators (regularly, comment on any frequent/difficult issues)
+    * Passing index.html through the WC3 markup validator indicated that I had section elements without headings.
+This led me to create the welcome h2 heading for the #welcome-para section and to realise that my main-nav nav element did not need to be within a section element.

+To Do:
 * Lighthouse accessability score
 * bugs and fixes (document throughout)
 * any unfixed bugs (and what you tried or changed to instead)